anaclumos/extracranial/Research/pages/Layoff.md

 - These traits are deeply irrational, but they are the tech industry's default mode of operation
 - A recent example of a pop culture trend taking tech by storm is layoffs
 - The effect is even worse for software companies because [employee churn is lethal for software](https://www.baldurbjarnason.com/2022/theory-building/)
 - The only way to win is to refrain from participating.
 Don't chase trends.
 Don't copy your competitors.
-Evaluate strategies, tools, and technologies on their own merits.
+Evaluate [[Strategy|strategies]], tools, and technologies on their own merits.
 Look at how they affect your organization, systems, products, and markets
 - Don't let the industry's pop culture drag you into making poor decisions